worldbank/GeospatialFCVcollateral/index.md

 # Welcome to the Geospatial and ICT Course Resource Page

 On this site you can find supplementary resources for the World Bank training modules related to the integration of modern data collection processes into global development projects using [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile).
 Below you can find links to each of these modules, along with additional learning resources.
-While most resources are in English, you can "<a href="#french_course_materials">**click here to jump to the French materials at the bottom of the page**.</a>
+While most resources are in English, you can "<a href="#french_course_materials">click here to jump to the French materials at the bottom of the page.</a>

 These training materials were developed by the World Bank in partnership with XXXX and YYYY in 2021.
 Please feel free to reach out to the World Bank's [Geospatial Operational Support Team (GOST)](https://www.worldbank.org/en/research/brief/geospatial-operations-support-team-at-the-world-bank) for questions following the completion of the training modules below.